BentleyJOakes/BentleyJOakes.github.io/_pages/about.md

 See my [research page](/research/) for more detail on each area.
 </div>

+I have published in premier model-driven engineering and software engineering venues, including TOSEM, SoSyM, MODELS, and MSR.

 ### Service and teaching

-I enjoy my time as reviewer and program committee member for software engineering journals, conferences, and workshops.
+I enjoy my time as reviewer and program committee member for software engineering journals, conferences, and workshops, and have been recognized for these contributions with multiple best reviewer awards.

 <div style="border-left: 4px solid #F15A22; padding: 0.5em 1em; margin: 1rem 0;" markdown="1">
 I am the lead organizer for the [Software Engineering at Montreal (SEMTL)](https://semtl.github.io/) meetings, a regular seminar series for software engineering researchers in Montreal.